 filtration (MF) in terms of the size of particles removed

 Ultraviolet Treatment (UV)

 The use of ultraviolet light for disinfection

 Vacuum Freezing (VF)

-A process of desalination where the temperature and pressure of the seawater is lowered so that the pure water forms ice crystals.
+A process of desalination where the temperature and pressure of the seawater are lowered so that the pure water forms ice crystals.
 The ice is then washed and melted to produce the product water.
-This technology is still being developed, and is not yet
+This technology is still being developed and is not yet

 A form of distillation.
 A portion of feedwater is evaporated, and the vapour is sent to a compressor.
 Mechanical or thermal energy is used to compress the vapour, which increases its temperature.
 The vapour is then condensed to form product water and

 the released heat is used to evaporate the feedwater